bloominstituteoftechnology/DS-Unit-3-Sprint-1-Software-Engineering/module1-python-modules-packages-and-environments/README.md

 ## Module Project (assignment)

-1) Create your own lambdata-yourusername package (structure your package the same way it was done in the lecture)
+1) Create your own bloomdata-yourusername package (structure your package the same way it was done in the lecture)
 2) Implement at least 2 of the following "helper" utility functions in a `helper_functions.py` module.

 For more information visit the [Module Project markdown file](https://github.com/ryanleeallred/DS-Unit-3-Sprint-1-Software-Engineering/blob/main/module1-python-modules-packages-and-environments/assignment.md)